fumianimax/SQUALIFULMINANTI/README.md

 1. Some prerequisites: Python 3.10+ (3.11 recommended) • Node 18+ and npm or pnpm • MongoDB running locally (mongodb://127.0.0.1:27017) or a cloud URI • Internet access to XRPL Testnet (https://s.altnet.rippletest.net:51234)

-2. On your terminal run (to clone this repo):
+2. Open a new foder and in your terminal run (to clone this repo):
     - git clone https://github.com/fumianimax/SQUALIFULMINANTI.git QUIZ

 3. Backend